 The Gorilla Mountain View Lodge has 20 individual cottages constructed out of brick and tile – another ...
 Read more about Gorilla Mountain View

-The privately run Plantation Lodge is located between Ngorongoro Conservation Area and Lake Manyara National Park, a short distance from the bustling market town of Karatu.
-It’s set in nearly three hectares of beautifully maintained gardens, staffed entirely by local residents ...
+The privately run Plantation Lodge, first opened in 1998, is located between Ngorongoro Conservation Area and Lake Manyara National Park, a short distance from the bustling market town of Karatu.
+It is set in 3 hectares (7 acres) of beautifully maintained gardens, staffed ...
 Read more about Plantation Lodge

 Dunia Camp is located in the Moru Kopjes in the south of central Serengeti.
 This elegant yet unpretentious camp is in a good area for seeing the Wildebeest Migration between December and March, and then well located for the resident game of the central Serengeti for the rest of the year...
 Read more about Dunia Camp